Mingxue-Zhang/id2203_project/README.md

 Fail-recovery: Persistant storage and caching

 ## How to run?
-go into the package, then run
+go into the package dir, then run
 ```
 ./test.bat;
 ```